TanvirRaihanKhan/Jersey_Recognizer/index.md

 ---

 # Image Recognizer
-Can classify 20 different types of Football Club Jerseys <br/>
+Can classify different types of Football Club Jerseys of Europe's top 20 clubs  <br/>
 They are following: <br/>
 1. AC Milan Jersey
 2. Arsenal Jersey